khedoros/khedgb/README.md

 ## Current state

-Most games are booting and running (I'll claim 95% booting without issue, and 70% running stably during gameplay and without major visible bugs).
+Most games are booting and running (all of the ones I test work nearly-perfectly).
 Most original Game Boy games are playable.
-Saving and loading games (not save states) is basically working, including with save files from other emulators (tested with BGB, for example).
-Timing issues abound.
-Some games may do things that I haven't tested, and crash for that reason.
+Saving and loading of games (not save states) is basically working, including with save files from other emulators (tested with BGB, for example).
+Timing issues cause some minor graphical issues in the games that I test (usually split-second flashes and such).
+Games that I don't test often are a little more "iffy".
+Some games may do things that I haven't tested, and crash for that reason (although when I find cases like that, I try to fix them by determining where the inaccuracy is in my emulator).

 ### CPU